covcom/388COM/Week_09_Graphics_and_animation/README.md

     />
     ```

     Similar to ListView in a ListActivity, we can use ViewPager as the single element in a layout file, or we can use it in combination with other views.
 Here it's the only thing we need.
-Also note ViewPager is dependant on v4 version of the support library.
+Also, note ViewPager is dependent on the v4 version of the support library.

 6. Open PageFragment.java, make changes so that it looks like the following: